dask/dask/docs/source/optimize.rst

     (sum, [(add, 3, 3), (mul, 3, 3)])

-The rewriting system provides a powerful abstraction for transforming computations at a task level, but for many users directly interacting with these transformations will be unnecessary.
+The rewriting system provides a powerful abstraction for transforming computations at a task level.
+Again, for many users, directly interacting with these transformations will be unnecessary.